wax-office-of-inspector-general/wax-developer/docs/dapp-development/smart-contract-quickstart/dapp_dev_deploy.md

 ## Test Your Smart Contract

-To test your smart contract, use <span class="codeSample">cleos push action</span> from the command line:
+To test your smart contract, use `cleos push action` from the command line:

 | Parameter | Example | Description
 | --- | ----------- | -------------------------- |